0nix/ggj21/twine/evidence_questioning.md

 "Does that truly matter, Bayer?"
 Sessler grunts with derision.

 "Oh I don't know, is the Pope Catholic?"
 Sergeant Bayer responds with the same mocking tone as Sessler adopted.
-"Of course it matters, it means that if we maintain the surveillance we can learn from a possible end of the line of a subversive chain of command, unmolested by the knowledge they are being watched.
+"Of course it matters.
+If it means maintaining the surveillance, we may learn much from the end of the line of a subversive chain of command.
+This information stream will remain unmolested by the knowledge they are being watched.
 That book must have come from somewhere and we must know who smuggled it in."

 Lieutenant Sessler started chuckling.
 "Unbelievable" he whispers.